 Charlie Goff

 Charlie Goff is a tour leader, educator, storyteller, simultaneous translator, and interpreter of Mexican life and culture.
-He leads most of the field study tours, teaches classes on current events and Mesoamerican history, and orients students about what to expect in Mexico and how to get the most out of their visit.
+He leads most of the cultural excursions, teaches classes on current events and Mesoamerican history, and orients students about what to expect in Mexico and how to get the most out of their visit.
 He is an expert on Mesoamerican history and archeology as well as a deep fount of knowledge about all things Mexican.

 Charlie was born in Barranquilla, Colombia where his parents were administrators of a Presbyterian school.
 He received a B.A. in Anthropology from California State University, Northridge, and has studied at the Universidad Iberoamericana in Mexico City, the National Autonomous University of Mexico, the State University of New York, and California State University, Sacramento.
 He has lived in Cuernavaca, Mexico since 1972, and is one of the founders of Cemanahuac.